 However, the watch recently returned to the auction block selling at a new record price of $24,128,000 to an anonymous bidder.
 Will this masterpiece slip away into a private collection only to be enjoyed by the privileged few?
 We believe that a classic like this should be available to true watch aficionados, so Stauer replicated the Graves design in the limited edition Stauer Graves ’33 Wristwatch.

-The antique enameled face and Breguet hands are true to the original.
+The antique enameled face and Breguet hands are inspired by the original.
 But the real beauty of this watch is on the inside.
-We replicated an extremely complicated automatic movement with 27 jewels and seven hands.
+Stauer replicated an extremely complicated automatic movement with 27 jewels and seven hands.
 There are 210 individual parts that are assembled entirely by hand and then tested for over 15 days on Swiss calibrators to ensure accuracy.
 Each Stauer Graves ‘33 watch is then re-inspected in the United States upon its arrival.

 We’ve done the unthinkable.
-Not only have we emulated this stunning watch of the 1930s but, just as surprising, we’ve been able to build this luxury timepiece for a spectacular price.
-Many fine 27-jewel automatics on the market today are priced well over $2,000 dollars, but you can enter the rarified world of fine watch collecting for less.
+Not only have we emulated this stunning watch of the 1930s but we’ve been able to build this luxury timepiece for a spectacular price.
+Many fine 27-jewel automatics on the market today are priced well over $2,000 dollars, but you can enter the rarified world of fine watch collecting for much less.
 You can now wear a millionaire’s watch but still keep your millions in your vest pocket.
 Fits wrists 6 ½"–9".